tox-dev/tox/.github/ISSUE_TEMPLATE/bug-report.md

 ## Output of the virtual environment creation

-Make sure to run the creation with `-vvv --with-traceback`:
+Make sure to run the creation with `-vvv`:

 ```console